 However, one tree was prized above all others: the mighty dogwood.
 Back then, the dogwood lacked its distinct fruits and flowers, but it was still impressive, rising taller than any oak or cedar.
 Its wood was strong, hard, fine-grained, and easy to work with.
 It had no equal, and it was constantly in demand.

 During this time, a simple carpenter was declared King of the Jews and was sentenced to death.
 The method of execution?
 Crucifixion.
 And the tree used to fashion the iconic wooden cross?
 A dogwood.

-According to the legend, the Dogwood Tree felt great sorrow for the role it played in Jesus Christ’s death.
-While on the cross, Jesus sensed the Tree’s anguish, and he alleviated it by changing the nature of the Dogwood Tree forever.
-From that point on, the Dogwood would no longer be a stately, tall forest Tree, but would become a small understory Tree with thin, twisted limbs.
-It could never be used in crucifixion again.
+According to the legend, the dogwood felt great sorrow for the role it played in Jesus Christ’s death.
+While on the cross, Jesus sensed the tree’s anguish, and he decided to transform it so that it could never again be used in crucifixion.
+From that point on, the dogwood was no longer a tall, stately forest tree.
+Rather, it became a small and shrub-like tree with thin and twisted limbs.

 Jesus was taken down from the cross and placed in a tomb.
 Three days later, he rose from the dead.
-At the same time, the Dogwood Trees in the forest (which were no longer timber Trees, but had become small, shrub-like Trees) burst into bloom.
-Every year around Easter, the Dogwoods continue to bloom in celebration of Jesus’ resurrection.
+At the same time, the dogwoods in the forest burst into bloom, and they continue to do so right around Easter in what is believed to be a celebration of Jesus’ resurrection.